-In Chapter 8, we recommended that the court should have power to make an order granting access to a child to a non-custodial guardian or any other person where the child's parents, if alive, are living separate and apart, or one or both of the child's parents are deceased.
-Within these prescriptions, the number of persons to whom a court may order access to a child would be limited only by the determination of what is in the best interests of the child.
+the number of persons to whom a court may order access to a child would be limited only by the determination of what is in the best interests of the child.

-RECOMMENDATION No. 44.4The court should have power to make guardianship, custody or access orders in favour of one or more persons.
+The court should have power to make guardianship, custody or access orders in favour of one or more persons.